apache/spark/docs/ml-migration-guide.md

 * `org.apache.spark.mllib.regression.LinearRegressionWithSGD` which is deprecated in 2.0, is removed in 3.0, use `org.apache.spark.ml.regression.LinearRegression` or `LBFGS` instead.
 * `org.apache.spark.mllib.clustering.KMeans.getRuns` and `setRuns` which are deprecated in 2.1, is removed in 3.0, have no effect since Spark 2.0.0.
 * `org.apache.spark.ml.LinearSVCModel.setWeightCol` which is deprecated in 2.4, is removed in 3.0, is not intended for users.
 * From 3.0, `org.apache.spark.ml.classification.MultilayerPerceptronClassificationModel` extends `MultilayerPerceptronParams` to expose the training params.
-As a result, layers in `MultilayerPerceptronClassificationModel` has been changed from Array[Int] to IntArrayParam.
+As a result, `layers` in `MultilayerPerceptronClassificationModel` has been changed from `Array[Int]` to `IntArrayParam`.
 Users should use `MultilayerPerceptronClassificationModel.getLayers` instead of `MultilayerPerceptronClassificationModel.layers` to retrieve the size of layers.
 * `org.apache.spark.ml.classification.GBTClassifier.numTrees`  which is deprecated in 2.4.5, is removed in 3.0, use `getNumTrees` instead.
 * `org.apache.spark.ml.clustering.KMeansModel.computeCost` which is deprecated in 2.4, is removed in 3.0, use `ClusteringEvaluator` instead.
-* `org.apache.spark.mllib.evaluation.MulticlassMetrics.precision` which is deprecated in 2.0, is removed in 3.0, use `accuracy` instead.
+* The member variable `precision` in `org.apache.spark.mllib.evaluation.MulticlassMetrics` which is deprecated in 2.0, is removed in 3.0.
+Use `accuracy` instead.
-* `org.apache.spark.mllib.evaluation.MulticlassMetrics.recall` which is deprecated in 2.0, is removed in 3.0, use `accuracy` instead.
+* The member variable `recall` in `org.apache.spark.mllib.evaluation.MulticlassMetrics` which is deprecated in 2.0, is removed in 3.0.
+Use `accuracy` instead.
-* `org.apache.spark.mllib.evaluation.MulticlassMetrics.fMeasure` which is deprecated in 2.0, is removed in 3.0, use `accuracy` instead.
+* The member variable `fMeasure` in `org.apache.spark.mllib.evaluation.MulticlassMetrics` which is deprecated in 2.0, is removed in 3.0.
+Use `accuracy` instead.
 * `org.apache.spark.ml.util.GeneralMLWriter.context` which is deprecated in 2.0, is removed in 3.0, use `session` instead.
 * `org.apache.spark.ml.util.MLWriter.context` which is deprecated in 2.0, is removed in 3.0, use `session` instead.
 * `org.apache.spark.ml.util.MLReader.context` which is deprecated in 2.0, is removed in 3.0, use `session` instead.